 When in doubt, shred everything.
 (And of course, recycle after that.)

-It’s scary easy to phone your company or your remote-working employees from an unrecognized number and pretend to be a known institution that “needs” your private information:
+It’s scary easy for someone to phone your company or remote-working employees from an unrecognized number and pretend to be a known institution that “needs” your private information:

 Your internet security company (or some equally vague phrase).
 They’ve “noticed suspicious activity” and need your login information.